In a world that is now dominated by technology, it makes perfect sense for us to use such tech to our advantage.

 The official WSL and Surfline mobile surfing game, true surf will help ease your craving when the waves are just not working.

-If you are in the bathroom or waiting to go to work, this highly realistic surfing game is the perfect time waster that will get you through the day until you can make it to the real waves.
+If you are in the bathroom or waiting to go to work, this highly realistic surfing game is a perfect time waster that will get you through the day until you can make it to the real waves.

 |Created by leading surf companies||Some of the “missions” are near impossible|